 Ben is a Partner at Jones, Wolf & Kapasi, LLC and has been practicing law since 2004.
-He is admitted in New York, New Jersey and Connecticut as well as the United States District Courts for the Southern District of New York, the Eastern District of New York, the District of New Jersey, and the United States Court of Appeals for both the Second and Third Circuits.
+He is admitted in New York, New Jersey and Connecticut as well as the United States District Courts for the Southern District of New York, the Eastern District of New York, the Western District of New York, the District of New Jersey, the District of Connecticut and the United States Court of Appeals for both the Second and Third Circuits.
 He holds a B.A. in Philosophy from the University of Michigan (1999) and a J.D. from Albany Law School (2004).

 Before beginning his legal career, Ben worked for several years as Legislative Assistant for a New York Congressman in Washington, D.C.
 He is a member of Business Network International (BNI), the New York City Bar Association and the National Association of Consumer Advocates (NACA).
-He is also a Director on the Albany Law School National Alumni Association and a Pro Bono Counsel at the United States District Court for the Southern District of New York.
+He is also on the Executive Committee of the Albany Law School National Alumni Association and a Pro Bono Counsel at the United States District Court for the Southern District of New York.